z0on/AFS-analysis-with-moments/README.md

 ### Obtaining bootstrapped SFS with ANGSD ###

-Here we obtain 100 series of 6 bootstrap replicates.
-For each of the series, we discard the first replicate (it is just the original data, according to ANGSD pundit Nate Pope) and average the remaining 5.
+Here we obtain 100 series of 5 bootstrap replicates, which we then average.
 This procedure is called "bagging" and is designed to mitigate the noise that ANGSD-derived SFS often show, especially for small datasets (i.e. RAD-seq).
 The resulting 100 "bagged" datasets are going to be our bootstrap replicates.

 Let's assume we have two populations, `p1` and `p2`, each with 10 sequenced individuals, and we have two text files, `p1.bams` and `p2.bams`, listing `*.bam` files for each population.
 First we need to collect sites (variable and invariable!) that pass our filters in both populations: